 Prague is an incredible city nestled in the heart of Europe.
 Known as the City of a Hundred Spires, Prague is filled with impressive architecture and fun-filled things to see, do and experience.
 No wonder it’s a popular destination with travellers!
 Expat Explore traveller Jo Castro travelled to Prague as part of the Europe Jewel tour.
 Below, she shared her top tips and helpful insights on visiting the city of Prague.

 City of a hundred spires

-Prague is situated in the heart of Europe.
+Prague is situated in the heart of Europe and is the former capital of Bohemia.
 It’s a magical place of spires, turrets and medieval history where if you arrive as the moon is rising and light is growing dim you could be forgiven if, like me, you feel that you’ve been deposited firmly into the middle of a fairy tale.

 A magical city

 Horses with carriages clip-clop beneath imposing buildings, vintage cars toot as they round tight corners, trams whizz down the paved streets, and musicians play to rapt mini audiences on the famous Charles Bridge, their notes winging out over the gracious Vltava River (The Moldau).

 We visited in Springtime and found al-fresco kerb-side restaurants decorated with candles.
 There were tulips and daffodils in small tubs and baskets beside cafe chairs draped with bright red blankets for customers to wrap around their shoulders to ward off the night time chill.
 There was music in the air and I began to understand how Prague has also garnered the name, Paris of the East.